Knee Archive

 Can you get cortisone injections after knee replacement?

 Knee replacements are a standard orthopaedic procedure to treat knee arthritis.
 While 80% of patients with a knee replacement report good results, about 15-20% struggle with ongoing pain after a knee replacement.
-We use cortisone injections to treat pain and inflammation from knee arthritis.
-So, can you get a cortisone injection after a knee [...]
+We use steroid injections to treat pain and inflammation from knee arthritis.
+Can you receive a cortisone injection after a knee replacement [...]

 Are Durolane Side Effects Really More Severe?